Notable People

 Why Gil-Shuster belongs in a durable library

 Gil-Shuster matters because he built a medium-sized civic tool out of very ordinary materials: a camera, submitted questions, sidewalks, and persistence.
 He made the conflict speak in the first person.
 That does not settle the conflict, and it does not absolve viewers from the labor of context.
-But it does force a cleaner confrontation with how people actually talk when you ask them what they think.
+But it does force a cleaner confrontation with how people talk when you ask them what they think.

 That is more revealing than many polished panel discussions.